-Refinery / Trader Percentage 3.75%
+Refinery / Trader

+Percentage 3.75%

+I I. Jahad an at 21at Dagard an 2020

 \Updated as at 31st December 2020.

 (b) Downstream Operations - UniFuji

 UniFuji sources crude palm oil internally from UP which ensures availability of RSPO certified sustainable and traceable palm oil to produce value added palm fractions to its customers.
 The origin of raw material sourced in the year 2020 can be summarized as per below table.